jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
+    CF: xdi_diff_outf at xdiff-interface.c:143:2
+    CT: Jump to external code for memset
+    RF: Jump to external code for memset
+  Occurrences: 3

+LibraryCallRemoved
+  Before events:
     CF: xdl_emit_diff at xemit.c:172:19
     CT: Jump to external code for memset
     RF: Jump to external code for memset